MHM-lab/MHM-lab.github.io/_pages/positions.md

 ## Internship opportunities:

-If you are a student in medicine, psychology, biology, computer-science, neuroscience, physics, or a like and you like to learn more about mental health and the brain and how to analyse it, don't hesitate to get in touch - dr.thomas.wolfers@gmail.com
+If you are a student in medicine, psychology, biology, computer-science, neuroscience, physics, or a like and you like to learn more about mental health, the brain and how to analyse it, don't hesitate to get in touch - dr.thomas.wolfers@gmail.com